naruhin/car-db-spring-boot/README.md

 ---
 ### 	:computer: How to start application?

-1. Make a fork from this project and clone repository.
+1. Make a fork from this project or clone repository.

 2. Build this application using Maven.